Mondays, 12:15 – 2:00 P.M.

-Children board our imaginary airplane with passports in hand and we travel to a new country each week.
+Children board our imaginary airplane with passports in hand and we travel to a new country or state each week.
 We locate our destination on the globe, "stamp" our passport books with flag stickers, and begin our adventure!
 We prepare and taste the local cuisine and learn about the culture, people and the natural and fabricated environment of our host country.
 While our snack is in the oven we discuss different aspects of our destination.
-We may touch upon the history, environment or topographical phenomenon.
+We may touch upon the history, environment or topographical phenomenon of our destination.

 Each cooking class will feature a LETTER OF THE DAY.
 We combine the joy of cooking with the art of language.
 Our young chefs use a variety of kitchen tools from the standing mixer to rolling pins, blenders and more.
 Children engage in lots of hands-on experience.
 Yes, messes are made but we love it!
 While our snack cooks we will read stories, do crafts, and play games that integrate our letter of the day – from painting and pastels, to yoga and movement activities.
 We dabble in science experiments and matching games, songs and more.

 We take advantage of the freshest ingredients to whip up a variety of foods, from apple turnovers and pumpkin bread in the fall, to gingerbread spice cake and veggie pot pies in the winter.
 We round out spring with lemon poppy seed muffins, pea crostinis, butterfly crackers and more.
 We take time to celebrate holidays from around the world.
 We make naan with mint chutney for Diwali, fortune cookies for the Chinese New Year, red velvet cupcakes for Valentine's Day, Irish soda bread for St. Patrick's Day, and guacamole for Cinco de Mayo.
 While our snack cooks, we commemorate the season or holiday with coordinating activities, crafts, stories, movements, or songs.